SimphiweNgwenya/SimphiweNgwenya/README.md

 # Hello, I'm Simphiwe Ngwenya! 👋

-I hold a Bachelor of Science degree in majoring in Applied Mathematics and Finance and I hold a Bachelor of Science Honours degree in Mathematical Sciences.
+I hold a Bachelor of Science degree majoring in Applied Mathematics and Finance, and I hold a Bachelor of Science Honours degree in Mathematical Sciences.
 I am currently pursuing a Master's in Business Analytics and Big Data.

 ## 📊 GitHub Stats: